jbatnozic/hobgoblin-engine/Overlays/SPeMPE/Docs/SPeMPE_Getting_started.md

 // OR

 auto* spriteProvider = context.getComponentPtr<SpriteProviderInterface>();
-// ^ the above will simple return nullptr if no matching component is attached. if (spriteProvider) {
+// ^ the above will simply return nullptr if no matching component is attached. if (spriteProvider) {
   spriteProvider->loadAllSprites();
   // do other stuff with the component...